cwchentw/lightweight-cms/themes/default/README.md

 This is *default* theme for Lightweight CMS.
 In addition, it serves as a template to create other themes.

-## Warning

-As Lightweight CMS itself, this theme is experimental as well.
-If you want to create a new theme for Lightweight CMS, refer here to see whether any modification occurs.

 ## System Requirements

 * Production environment